 Proving liability in a slip and fall claim can be challenging and time consuming.
 A personal injury lawyer gathers evidence and interviews key witnesses to build a case.
 They handle pre-trial litigation and go to trial if necessary.
 Injured parties who hire a slip and fall attorney typically see settlements several times bigger than what they could negotiate on their own.
 The best part is that personal injury lawyers in WA State work on a contingency fee basis, which means that you only pay a percentage of your settlement.

 Like with social hosts, organizations or businesses have an obligation to keep their spaces free of hazards or to warn patrons about hazards.
-For example, if a person slips and falls on a wet floor that had no “wet floor” sign present then they may have a claim.
+For example, if a person slips and falls on a wet floor that had no “wet floor” sign present then they may be able to bring a slip and fall claim to recover damages.

 Note that business owners are not generally required by law to remove snow or ice that has accumulated outside of their building but if they choose to do so they must not do it negligently.